 We offer events for foster carers, social workers and other professionals to address key issues and provide opportunities to share best practice in fostering, so that together we can transform the lives of looked after children.

-Our team of expert trainers regularly deliver our range of popular training courses across the country, available as both ‘in house’ (purchased by and delivered within your fostering service) or ‘open courses’.
+Our team of expert trainers regularly deliver our range of popular training courses across the country, available as both in-house (purchased by and delivered within your fostering service) or open courses (individuals or groups can book on to these directly).
 Find out more on our training pages or contact Christina Nelson.

 The Fostering Network can draw on expertise across a range of areas to create a bespoke consultancy package for your service.
 Whether you are establishing a new fostering service or are looking to fine tune or review existing processes, we have experience in delivering a range of both strategic and operational consultancy on topics such as foster carer recruitment and retention, pre-Ofsted preparation, and policy and case reviews.
 With an experienced staff team and an extensive pool of associates, we bring together key national experts in all aspects of fostering.
 Our relationship with our members makes us ideally placed to design and deliver tailored support packages and our focus is to offer affordable and sustainable solutions for those we work with.

-Contact our head of membership services and engagement James Foyle for more information on our consultancy work and other packages of support.
+Contact us for more information on our consultancy work and other packages of support.

 We are constantly developing and piloting innovative new approaches to foster care across England, to ensure the very best for fostered children.
 We work in partnership with fostering services and national decision makers to look at ways of addressing some of the key challenges within fostering.
 Read more about our current projects.